cloudfoundry/log-cache/README.md

   cache (e.g. `date +%s`).
 Start time is inclusive. `[starttime..endtime)`
 - **end_time** is UNIX timestamp in nanoseconds.
 It defaults to current time of the cache (e.g. `date +%s`).
 End time is exclusive. `[starttime..endtime)`
-- **envelope_type** is filter for Envelope Type.
+- **envelope_types** is a filter for Envelope Type.
 The available filters are:
   `LOG`, `COUNTER`, `GAUGE`, `TIMER`, and `EVENT`.
 If set, then only those types of envelopes will be emitted.
+This parameter may be specified multiple times to include more types.
 - **limit** is the maximum number of envelopes to request.
 The max limit size is 1000 and defaults to 100.